dracula/tiddlywiki/INSTALL.md

 #### Install manually

-Open the Control Panel > Appereance > Palette, scroll down and clone a platte, rename it to Dracula and copy this code inside the editor :
+Open the Control Panel > Appereance > Palette, scroll down and clone a platte, rename it to Dracula and copy this code inside the editor:

 ```
 background: #282a36